logan-qiu/logan-qiu/README.md

 ### About Me

 - Full Stack Software Engineer located in San Francisco Bay Area
-- Prior life before engineering: I was a Financial Advisor
 - Feel free to check out my <a href="http://www.loganqiu.org/">website!</a>

 ---